 Elementary school classes can visit either the Martin Griffin Preserve on the Bolinas Lagoon in Marin County (3rd, 4th and 5th grades and Special Day Classes) or the Bouverie Preserve in Sonoma County’s Valley of the Moon (3rd and 4th grades).
-Students investigate a variety of habitats, including oak woodlands, mixed evergreen forests, riparian woodlands, aquatic environments, grasslands, and coastal scrub, while learning about ecology and biological diversity, Native American folklore, and the natural history of local plants and animals.
+Students investigate a variety of habitats, including oak woodlands, mixed evergreen forests, riparian woodlands, aquatic environments, grasslands, and coastal scrub, while learning about ecology and biological diversity, and the natural history of local plants and animals.

 Small, docent-led hiking groups (1:6 docent to student ratio) emphasize discovery and actively engage children in learning.
 Docents encourage children to see, hear and touch the natural world, while asking and proposing answers to their own questions about what they observe.
 Note: Special day classes have a 1:4 docent to student ratio.